When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 ExpressVPN - (Score 9.5/10)

 ExpressVPN offers a range of security features that make it the go-to option for privacy-conscious users.
-It features an automated kill switch and uses industry-standard AES-256 bit and WolfSSL encryption.
+It features an automated kill switch and uses industry-standard AES-256 and ChaCha20/Poly1305 encryption.
 Apart from the OpenVPN protocol, ExpressVPN also supports IKEv2.
-It has even developed a proprietary protocol called Lightway, which is optimized for speed and security.
+It has even developed a proprietary protocol called Lightway, with Lightway Turbo offering the best speed and reliability.

 The company operates under a strict no-logs policy with RAM-based servers, so it doesn’t keep any record of the websites you visit or store data permanently.
 Its no-logs policy has been independently audited more than once, adding an extra layer of trust to its service.

-ExpressVPN also passed our data leak tests with flying colors.
-This means you can rest assured its encrypted tunnels are strong and won't expose your data.
+ExpressVPN also successfully passed our data-leak tests.
+This means you can rest assured that its encrypted tunnels are strong and won't expose your data.
 In other words, you're protected from IP, DNS, and WebRTC leaks.

 Surfshark - (Score 9/10)